 The name “indoition” of my consultancy reflects my ambition to make the use of my clients’ products as simple and intuitive as possible: “to do” + “intuition” = “indoition.”

-I endeavor to keep the user manuals, help files, and other materials that I create as concise as possible.
-But what’s even better than excessive documentation is a product that doesn’t need much documentation at all.
+I endeavor to keep the user manuals, help pages, and other materials that I create as concise as possible.
+But what’s even better than good documentation is a product that doesn’t need much documentation at all.
 When working with my clients’ products, I temporarily take the role of the user.
-This often helps me to come up with new ideas about how to improve usability.
+This often helps me to come up with new ideas on how to improve usability.

 Do you doubt that a single person can handle your project?
-When working on extensive projects or on projects that require some very special expertise, I flexibly team up with external partners.
-If your project doesn’t match my qualifications, I won’t hesitate to say this openly.
+When working on extensive projects or on projects that require some very special expertise, I can team up with external partners.
+If your project doesn’t match my qualifications, I won’t hesitate in telling you so.
 I’ve been in the technical communication and documentation business for many years and will be happy to recommend competent specialists when necessary.

 By the way: Even when you work with one of the “big” documentation service providers or temporary employment agencies, you’ll usually have only one or two specialists actually working on your project.